-He also works as a freelance journalist and travels frequently to countries in Southeast- and South Asia on assignments.
-In 2014 he was awarded with an honour award from the Swedish Red Cross for his reporting about boat refugees arriving to Sweden during the early 90’s.
+Besides his university assignments, he works as a freelance journalist for various Swedish and Nordic newspapers and magazines.
+In 2014 he was awarded an honor award from the Swedish Red Cross for his reporting about boat refugees arriving in Sweden during the early ’90s.

 His main research area is at the intersection of journalism practice, digital technology, and governance from a comparative international perspective.
 His ongoing PhD-work is about the informal decisionmaking that takes place inside newsroom organizations and how informal structures affect daily work with news.

 From 2007 until 2012 he worked as an online editor at the regional newspaper Sydsvenskan in Malmö.
 In 2012 he studied the growth of online journalism in Vietnam as part of a research scholarship from Peter Melin Memorial Fund.
 In 2015 he received research grants from Journalistfonden to study the growth of digital media platforms in India.

 In 2020, he received the Journalism scholarship from the Swedish International Development Cooperation Agency (SIDA), and a training scholarship from the Swedish Union for Journalists (SJF) to study the media development in Vietnam.